tasict/homebridge-ewelink-sonoff/README.md

 sudo npm i homebridge-ewelink-beta -g
 ```
 #### 2. Configure
 Add the following to your Homebridge configuration file in the appropriate place.
-These are the basic required fields. (this plugin uses a single field for e-mail / phone number)
+These are the basic required fields.
+> This plugin uses a single field for e-mail / phone number.
 ```json
 {
    "platform" : "eWeLink",